Welcome back to the NEW and IMPROVED Life Free of Anxiety podcast!

 You are on your way to a life FREE of anxiety!

 Dr. Barr and Erica take a critical look at society's expectations about taking breaks.
 Whether it's recovering from surgery, adjusting to life with a new baby, or even managing an aging pet, life throws challenges that demand pause and care.
 Yet, we're often pressured to 'keep on trucking' and maintain appearances of normalcy.
 This societal tendency can be incredibly stressful, exacerbating existing challenges and potentially creating new ones.

 Social media can be a particular culprit, displaying snapshots of seemingly perfect lives and rapid recoveries.
 Such representations can put enormous pressure on individuals to bounce back quickly after life-altering events like childbirth or surgeries.
 It's crucial to remember that healing takes time and everyone's journey differs.

 Healing and Acceptance: Everyone's Journey Is Unique

 Dr. Barr emphasizes that your body's needs and pace should be respected.
 Healing doesn't always happen quickly, and patience with oneself is crucial.
 It's not uncommon to feel disappointed if your recovery doesn't match someone else's story.
-This is especially true with seemingly universal experiences, like breastfeeding after childbirth.
-It's essential to remember that each body and circumstance is unique, and comparison only fuels anxiety and self-doubt.
+This is especially true with seemingly universal experiences, lik

 Enjoying the Life Free of Anxiety Podcast?
-Can you take 10 seconds to leave a rating (or better yet, a short review!) on Apple Podcasts?
+Can you take 3 seconds to leave a rating (or better yet, a short review!) on Apple Podcasts or Spotify or wherever you found us?
 It REALLY helps new people find the show.

 Simply click this link and scroll down and hit 5 stars--it's really that easy!